cmu-ci-lab/writing/README.md

     \usepackage[pdfauthor={Ioannis Gkioulekas},pdftitle={Some title},pdfkeywords={Some keywords},pdfdisplaydoctitle]{hyperref}
     ~~~

-2. **do not commit PDF and generated files in git**: There are many files that are generated during building either `$\LaTeX$` or code.
+2. **do not commit PDF and generated files in git**: There are many files that are generated during building either $\LaTeX$ or code.
 Do not commit these files to the repository as it will cause conflicts for your collaborators.
 This includes the generated PDF or executable!
-Other common generated files in `$\LaTeX$` include: `.aux, .bbl, .blg, .fdb_`$\LaTeX$`mk, .fls, .log, .out, .synctex.gz` files.
+Other common generated files in $\LaTeX$ include: `.aux, .bbl, .blg, .fdb_$\LaTeX$mk, .fls, .log, .out, .synctex.gz` files.
 See below about using a `.gitignore` file.

 3. **project file structure**: You should have a separate `git` repository for each paper.
 Within the repository, I recommend structuring your files as follows.

     1. **root, macro, and bib files:** Every paper should have these files.
 You should pick a short identifier for the paper (for example, "fermat" for the "Fermat paths"), then use it name these three files with appropriate extensions (for example, `fermat.tex` for the root file, `fermat.sty` for the macro file, and `fermat.bib` for the bib file).
 The root file should include the preamble, title, `\input` commands for text source (see below), and bibliography commands.
 The macro file should include any additional packages you want to include, and any macros you use for this paper (including macros for notation and commenting, see below).
 The bib file should include all bib entries.

-    2. **split into multiple files**: You should split your `$\LaTeX$` document into multiple files at conceptual breakpoints.
+    2. **split into multiple files**: You should split your $\LaTeX$ document into multiple files at conceptual breakpoints.
 For a journal paper you would likely create a different `.tex` file for each section (*not* sub-section).
 This allows multiple people to work on the paper while reducing git merge conflicts.
 The root .tex file should use `\input` commands for the additional files.
 To play nice with some editors (for example, TeXShop or Overleaf) list the root tex file as a special comment at the top of all dependent tex files.
 For instance, if your main file is `fermat.tex`, include `%!TEX root = fermat.tex` as the first line in all child files.

     3. **figures subfolder**: Do not pollute your root repository directory with all your graphics and figures.
 Instead, include them in a separate `figures` or similar subfolder.

     4. **Makefile**: You should include a Makefile that someone can use to build the paper outside of an editor.
 This repository includes a Makefile template.

-    5. **.gitignore**: You should include a `.gitignore` file so that `git` automatically excludes files that do not need to be checked into the repository, such as files generated by `$\LaTeX$`.
+    5. **.gitignore**: You should include a `.gitignore` file so that `git` automatically excludes files that do not need to be checked into the repository, such as files generated by $\LaTeX$.
 This repository includes a `.gitignore` template.

 4. **caption placement**: The caption for a figure should appear below; for a table, above.
 Just place the `\caption` command above or below the content.